-At VorPAL, we care not only for Kotlin, but for all things related to software development.
-Non-Kotlin-related projects include speeding up conditional breakpoints in JVM, making AFL system-call-aware and attempting to apply tools in a cross-language fashion via GraalVM.
+At VorPAL, we care not only for Kotlin but for all things related to software development.
+Non-Kotlin-related projects include speeding up conditional breakpoints in the JVM, making AFL system-call-aware, and attempting to apply tools in a cross-language fashion via GraalVM.

 Previous research projects

 We have created a bounded model checking tool for C programming language called Borealis, based on the LLVM toolchain and various SMT solvers.
 Due to the lack of time and resources, this project is on hiatus.

 Clone detection for IDEs

 Using state-of-the-art approaches, we successfully implemented an efficient online clone detection tool, able to analyze large code bases in real-time.
 After several iterations and a lot of effort, this tool has been transferred and is currently used in IntelliJ IDEA for clone detection.

 We are hiring interns all year round.
 Students who are interested in any of our research areas are welcome to contact the Lab Director Vladimir Itsykson for more information at firstname.lastname@example.org.